kelvinos2624/Distraction-Destroyer/README.txt

 Minecraft, Fortnite, Valorant, League of Legends, Bluestacks Client, Steam launcher, Epic Games launcher, Riot games launcher.
 These are only the ones that we tested, however there are more that should work.

-Images made by Kelvin F usings Picsart
+Images made by Kelvin F usings Picsart.
 Contributors to the project: Kelvin F, Nathan H, and Jason W

 Source code and other information credits